-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram. \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside. \$110 copayment for other Medicare-covered radiological diagnostic services, not including X- rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
-You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram. \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside. \$225 copayment for other Medicare-covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
+You pay these amounts until you reach the out-of-pocket maximum.
 The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
-Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear 30% coinsurance for Medicare-covered radiological diagnostic services, not including X- rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
-You pay these amounts until you reach the out- of-pocket maximum.
+Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic 30% coinsurance for Medicare-covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
+You pay these amounts until you reach the out-of-pocket maximum.
 The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
 Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).
-Outpatient Hospital Observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet Outpatient observation cost-sharing is explained in Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers.
-Outpatient observation cost-sharing is explained in Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers.
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Outpatient observation cost-sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
+Outpatient observation cost-sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.